 We continue to be pleased with the performance of the various Warana Funds.
-The purchase discounts in this strategy are intended to provide a solid margin of safety and the opportunity for the funds to make a sound return even if the underlying managers do not return their current valuation.
+The purchase discounts in this strategy are intended to provide a solid margin of safety and the opportunity for the funds to make a sound return even if the underlying managers do not return their current valuation and / or broader markets are challenging.
 At this point, Warana has a general preference for opportunities sourced in the secondary market versus new primary fund allocations.